Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 Use: Labeled Indications

-Melanoma, metastatic or unresectable: Treatment of unresectable or metastatic melanoma in patients with a BRAF V600E or BRAF V600K mutation (as detected by an approved test), either as a single-agent or in combination with dabrafenib.
+Treatment of unresectable or metastatic melanoma in patients with BRAF V600E or BRAF V600K mutations (as detected by an approved test), either as a single-agent (in BRAF inhibitor treatment-naive patients) or in combination with dabrafenib.

 There are no contraindications listed in the manufacturer's US labeling.